radkr/qr-code-component-main/README.md

 ### Iteration 3

 Refactor the plain html and css code into a next.js project to allow creating an actual React component.

+### Iteration 4

+Refactor the QR Code Component into a React functional component to allow displaying it upon user interaction.

 ## What I learned